swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 **URL**: `http://id.elegnamnden.se/ec/1.0/eidas-pnr-delivery`

-**Description**: Special purpose service entity category intended for Identity Providers that deliver assertions to Service Providers within the eIDAS federation (via the Swedish eIDAS Proxy Service).
+**Description**: For asserting a Swedish identity to a foreign service provider via the Swedish eIDAS Proxy Service.
+This eneity category MUST NOT be set by any entity other than Identity Provides providing identity assertions to the Swedish eIDAS Proxy Service and by the Swedish eIDAS Proxy Service itself.

-No Service Providers other than the Swedish eIDAS Proxy Service should make use of this entity category.

 Note that the Identity Providers release attributes according to the "Natural Personal Identity with Civic Registration Number" attribute set.
 It is the responsibility of the Swedish eIDAS Proxy Service to transform these attributes into eIDAS attributes.